rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 <a name="GetRepoWorking"></a>

-## Step-by-step instructions #
+## Get it to work locally #

-Here are the steps setup your own free static website that provides a search box.
+Here are the steps setup your own free static website that provides a search box:

 0. <a href="#GitHubAccount"> Create a GitHub account</a>
 0. <a href="#ForkRepo"> Clone a Jekyll template</a>
 0. <a href="#InstallRuby"> Install Ruby, Jekyll, Build gems</a>
 0. <a href="#RunJekyll"> Run Jekyll locally</a>
 0. <a href="#RunJekyllScript">Create a Script to Run Jekyll Locally</a>

+The architectural components is call the <strong>JAM stack</strong>, with JAM standing for JavaScript, APIs, and Markup.
+The order of the components has no significance (there had to be a vowel in the second letter).

+JAM is a fast-growing stack for building websites and apps:

+* No database servers that take time to retrieve
+* No construction of web pages to respond to a request

+* Markup in text files within GitHub for version control
+* Markup files are pre-processed into display-ready HTML
+* HTML files can be stored on various servers around the world in a CDN

+* JavaScript calls APIs for any moving parts (such as retrieving personalization data)

 <hr />